Find Grad Schools

 29% Racial-Ethnic Minorities*

 Tufts University is the 4th most popular school in the nation for students seeking a doctor's degree in international relations.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-The international relations program at Tufts University awarded 7 doctor's degrees during the 2020-2021 school year.
+Roughly 12,200 attend the school each year.
+The average in-state tuition for full-time undergraduates is $63,804 per year, while in-state graduate students, on average, pay $54,196 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in international relations from Tufts.
+Of these students, 71% were women and 29% were members of underrepresented racial-ethnic groups.

 #5